Email FacebookTwitterMenu burgerClose thin

 What Is a Business Trust?

-Business trusts can have one or multiple beneficiaries.
-A business can be owned by multiple trusts and entities or just a single one.
-They are primarily used to safeguard against taxes and liability, as trusts tend to have different legal protections than individuals.
-However, the specifics of these rules can vary by state.
+Business trusts can have one or multiple beneficiaries, and a business may be owned by a single trust or multiple trusts and entities.
+These structures are often used to protect assets from taxes and liability, as trusts generally offer different legal protections compared to individual ownership.
+However, the specific regulations governing business trusts vary by state.

 How Does a Business Trust Work?